marcodpt/nostracker/README.md

  - Add the version of each repository.
  - Add contributors to each repository.
  - Add RSS feed with updates.
- - Get an auth token from github for more API queries.
  - Enable other git hosts like [gitlab](https://about.gitlab.com/), [codeberg](https://codeberg.org/),